janpfander/meta_news_judgement/README.md

   for maps.

 The `functions/` folder contains functions that we rely upon in our analysis scripts.
-To keep the `Pfander_Altay_2023.Rmd` document neat and readable, we wrote all lengthy code bits as external functions.
+To keep the `anonymized.Rmd` document neat and readable, we wrote all lengthy code bits as external functions.

 The `literature_search/` folder documents our literature review -